 Pitch 1: (5.7) Scramble up a chossy 4th-class staircase to gain a major ledge 25 feet off the ground.
-Plug a nest of cams (.3 to .75 with long runners) into a corner crack before traversing left onto the face, passing one bolt.
-Gear belay on huge ledge below the main chimney system.
+This is a good place to build a starting anchor (small cams in dihedral) and rope up.
+Traverse left onto the slab past one bolt.
+Gear belay on the huge ledge below the main chimney system.

 Pitch 2: (5.8+) Head straight up into the featured chimney, passing a crux bulge early.
 Gear belay on one of many Floating Platforms when you finally reach the alcove directly below the big roof.

 Pitch 3: (5.10-) Wild!
 Use the Floating Platforms to climb out to the lip of the massive roof.
-Crank over the lip, continue up some quality patina rock and mantel more Floating Platforms into a nook inside a short cubic alcove.
+Crank over the lip, continue up a quality patina handcrack and mantel more Floating Platforms into a nook inside a short cubic alcove.
 Gear belay using small stuff on either side of the big block (candidate for a bolted anchor if this route ever sees traffic).

 Rappel: One big free-hanging rap back down the north face.
 You will not touch the wall for a looong way down.
 Admire the wicked sandstone features as you spin around in space.
 I am not sure of the exact length but it's around 200 feet.
-We made it with two seventies; I can't say whether sixties would get you all the way down.
-If your sixties don't make it, you have the option of landing on the ledge 25 feet off the ground and reversing the first pitch (horizontal traverse).
+We made it with two seventies; I can't say whether two sixties would get you all the way down.
+If your sixties don't make it, you have the option of disembarking on the ledge 25 feet off the ground and reversing the first pitch (easy horizontal traverse).